ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 Cloud Custodian uses a policy-driven approach to scan cloud resources.
 Policies are written using a simple and flexible policy language that allows organizations to define and manage policies.

-The features of Cloud Custodian for a secure cloud environment:
+Following are some features with which Cloud Custodian can make governance and compliance easier.

 ### Automated Remediation